Contractor Website Design in Cullman, AL

 Do I need a separate page for each Cullman County community I serve?

 Yes.
-The city has roughly 20,000 people; the county has over 90,000.
+The city has roughly 18,000 people; the county has nearly 90,000.
 Most of your customers don't live inside Cullman city limits.
 A real page for Hanceville, Good Hope, Holly Pond, Vinemont, Fairview, Baileyton, West Point, and Garden City turns "plumber Cullman AL" from one keyword into eight.

 I'm a country plumber.
 Do customers in Cullman actually search Google for this?